MeetSaraiya/OnlineSchool/README.md

 # OnlineSchool
-this is our dotnet core MVC project
+this is our dotnet framework project

 this is online school management system created in asp.net framework.